Veterans & Military Personnel

 Ronald has immense passion for military affiliated students and all things related to the military for that matter.
 You will find him going the extra mile assisting students, and nothing frustrates him more than military students not fully taking advantage of the resources that are due them.
 He is a dedicated Reservist, Center Director, father, chaplain, mentor, son, and friend to the people around him.
 His signature question when he picks up the phone is "How can I be a blessing to you?".

-Skyler Funk is a Junior here at WIU majoring in Law Enforcement and Justice Administration, with a double minor in Criminalistics, and Emergency Management.
+Skyler Funk is now a Graduate Student here at WIU studying Public Safety Administration with a PBC in Emergency Management.
 She graduated from GCMS High School, in her hometown of Gibson City, IL.
 Skyler enlisted in the Army National Guard back in 2019 and has been in for almost 4 years.
 She plans to continue her military career after graduating college.
 While working at the Veterans Resource Center, she hopes to help contribute to the success of incoming and current students.
 In addition to working at the VRC Skyler has been a substitute teacher in her hometown, took part in honors society in high school, and has been a part of many clubs.
-In her free time she enjoys working out and enjoying time with her friends such as watching a movie, playing card games, or just even doing homework.
+In her free time she enjoys working out and enjoying time with her friends such as watching a movie, playing card games, or even just doing homework.